 Original Restricted Judo Document obtained!

-The original typewritten “Restricted Judo” document was first obtained at the UDT/Seal Museum in Ft.
+During my research I obtained a photo copy of original typewritten “Restricted Judo” document at the UDT/Seal Museum in Ft.
 Pierce, Florida along with “Hand to Hand Combat for Amphibious Scouts” – United States Naval Amphibious Training Base, Fort Pierce, Florida.
 Why would a Navy Museum in Ft.
 Pierce, Florida have the restricted judo course in their possession?
 According to records and a copy of Capt Joyner’s memorial service given at his home town church, one of the many bases that Joyner was assigned to was Fort Pierce, Florida.(pictured below last sentence 1st paragraph).

 Captain Oscar Joyner, Jr. was awarded the Silver Star, and the Purple Heart for his actions in combat.
 The ‘Commando,’ Ranger, and amphibious training captain not only taught officers and enlisted men, but he organized, oversaw, and promulgated the program from its inception.
 Joyner’s Ranger training program no doubt help save countless numbers of young American soldiers.
 This alone makes the “Judo fighting” manual marked restricted even more special and unique.